LouiValley/System-Design-in-Computational-Thinking-2018-Spring/team3/Publication/Assembler.md

 To answer this question we must first try to figure out the answer to the other one.
 That is: **"How can we learn?"**

 Unfortunately we are not able to give you a perfect answer because of the complicated mechanism of learning inside our brain.
-But it's okey for us to suppose that when you learn something, there must be a  **physical evidence** in your organism.
+But it's okay for us to suppose that when you learn something, there must be a  **physical evidence** in your organism.
 For us, it might be a curve in our brain; for machine, it can be a new chip added or a new function implemented.

 ~~***(One critical advantage we have over machine now is that this physcial improvement can be made by ourselves.
 A machine cannot optimize its hardware by itself, at least for now(。・・)ノ.)***~~